 “Locally available produce in pre-colonial times still forms the bedrock for Yucatan food.
 Tomatoes, turkey, chilis, corn, pumpkins… Original Mayan food, like many world cuisines, has been transformed over the years and has become a fusion.
 With the oldest Mayan cookbooks dating back only to the 19th century, original recipes are almost impossible to discern – though we can guess based on what ingredients were available, as to which dishes might still be made in a style similar to their pre-colonial days.” (source)

-Activity 3: Watch this video to learn about the science of spicy food.
+Activity 2: Are you a fan of chilis and other spicey foods?
+Watch this video to learn about the science of spicy food.

 - 1 gallon = 4 quarters

 Next, watch this video and then do it yourself.
 Tell the story while you draw it out.
 Using empty cartons or bottles and measuring cups, practice making all of these conversions using water.